How Do Elite Pre-Health Advising Offices Advise Their Pre-Meds?

 Yale University also has an in-depth library of resources for pre-med students from their pre-med medical department.
 One of the most helpful things Yale does for its pre-med students is break down a detailed timeline for how the application process should be going depending on your year.
 This includes extracurricular resources, suggested application times for the MCAT, and more.

 Atlantis partners with hospitals to provide clinical shadowing for U.S. pre-health students.
 Offering programs primarily in Europe, Atlantis connects students with top hospitals in Spain, Italy, Portugal, Greece, Hungary, and elsewhere.
 During their academic break, participants shadow 20+ hours per week, developing the AAMC Core Competencies and setting themselves apart on their medical/PA school applications.
 Our mission is to equip the next generation of healthcare leaders with experiences that create a lifelong passion for medicine.
+To learn more, contact us or visit our FAQ page.

 Interested in taking full advantage of clinical shadowing?
 Explore international opportunities with Atlantis by starting your application process today!